neo-fetch/instant-gratification/README.md

 # instant-gratification
-Kaggle project for synchronous kernels
+Kaggle project for synchronous kernels.
 This code commit has achieved 96% accuracy